JamesLauYiWei2001/G-quadruplex-R-code/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Overview

-This repository contains the complete R-based analytical codebase developed for an MPharm final-year research project investigating the biophysical stabilisation of G-quadruplex DNA by small-molecule ligands and the resulting crystallisation behaviour.
+This repository contains the complete R-based analytical codebase, investigating the biophysical stabilisation of G-quadruplex DNA by small-molecule ligands and resulting crystallisation outcomes.

 This repository includes R code for:
 - Circular Dichroism (CD) thermodynamic analysis